-Our mission Our mission
+Our mission Our mission Our mission

 An art museum is an institute for visual culture.
 It collects, manages, displays and examines works of art as signs of the time from which they originated.
 The museum believes that artists – both past and present – do not merely depict reality but also depict it differently.
 Artists make images and develop ideas to get a grip on reality or to manipulate it, whatever suits them best.